Theresa's Story: Her Search for the Perfect Smile Ends

 “I was helping at a nursing home.
 The Reverend Mother sent my two friends back home but encouraged me to apply for a job with the Queen’s Household and I worked as a deputy catering supervisor at Buckingham Palace.”

-Reflecting on her colourful life, she adds in a beautifully musical Cork accent: “Every year I get a Christmas card from the Queen.”
+Reflecting on her colourful life, she adds in a beautifully musical Cork accent: “Every year I used to get a Christmas card from the Queen.”